how to get to 15% body fat

 If you have an excessive amount of body fat to lose you will need to remain in a calorie deficit for longer, in this situation a diet break can be used.
 Individuals starting with a higher body fat percentage can split their fat loss into two or more phases.
 Rather than remaining in a calorie deficit for an extended period such as 24 weeks a better option would be to diet for 8 weeks at a time followed by one or two weeks of maintenance calories.

 These maintenance periods often referred to as diet breaks allow for some much needed recovery as we can consume more calories, and will also provide a nice psychological break from dieting.
 After one or two weeks at maintenance calories, we can get straight back into our calorie deficit.
+For these individuals knowing that they only have to diet for 8 weeks at a time rather than 24 can also be helpful psychologically at the beginning of a fat loss phase.
+This may also help preserve our metabolic rate to some degree.

 you do not need to be perfect to get to 15% body fat